raymond-w-ko/omegacomplete.vim/README.md

 cached in memory, so OmegaComplete does not do any file accesses after the initial parse.
 When it detects that the timestamp has changed, then it automatically tries to reparse.

+### VIM taglist("^keyword$") Function Replacement and Enhancement
+As a natural result of cached tags, OmegaComplete offers a function to lookup tag information in constant time (cache is implemented as a unordered hash table).
+This cuts down from the O( log(n) ) or O(n) time needed by VIM to perform a linear or binary search on the tags file everytime to find tag info.

+Also add a "prefix" tag info, which is the text that prefixes the keyword in the Ex command needed to find it.
+This is useful for extracting return types from C++ function definitions, as ctags does not natively offer it.
+See my vimrc repository on how I use it.